You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 You can also expand or create a folder or learning module and add a document.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

 Video: Create a document explains how to create a document page in the Ultra course view.

 On the New Document page, use the options to add content.
 You can add as many text blocks and files as you want.

 - Type a title.
 On the Course Content page, the title appears as the link students select to view the materials.
 If you don't add a title, New Document and the date appear in the content list.
-The placeholder title appears grayed out until you add some content or click anywhere on the page.
-If you add no content, an empty document with the placeholder title appears on the Course Content page.

 - Add text blocks.
 Select Add Text to open the editor.
 You can also paste text from a Word doc.